Register Now: Indigenous-Led Community Floodplain Mapping Webinar Series - Green Communities Canada

 This Indigenous-led conservation project combined technical knowledge and skills with the rich Traditional Ecological Knowledge (TEK) available within the local First Nation communities.
 The project also aimed to provide community education for First Nations across Ontario.

-In 2021, five community workshops were organized to share the results of ongoing monitoring, and gather feedback and share important perspectives from the Chippewas, Oneida, and Munsee Nations who live along Deshkan Ziibi (Thames River).
+In 2021, five community workshops were organized to share the results of ongoing monitoring, gather feedback, and share important perspectives from the Chippewas, Oneida, and Munsee Nations who live along Deshkan Ziibi (Thames River).

 We are happy to be sharing the learnings from this project more broadly through a 5-part online webinar series.
 The series will enable Indigenous communities and environmental professionals to develop their own floodplain mapping projects and explore successful protocols and effective partnership approaches.